rfhb/ctrdata/docs/reference/ctrGenerateQueries.md

 - searchPhrase:

-  String with optional logical operators ("AND", "OR") that will be searched in selected fields of registers that can handle logical operators (general or title fields), should not include quotation marks
+  String with optional logical operators ("AND", "OR") that will be searched in selected fields of registers (general or title fields), should not include quotation marks

 - condition: